Piranha91/NPC-Plugin-Chooser/README.md

  * Noggog - creator of Synthesis who very patiently helped me learn how to make patchers, and did not rip my head off when I incessantly requested new features for both the UI and under the hood
  * SteveTownsend - for helping me learn how to use Synthesis to handle BSA archives, and for creating the package I needed to get additional textures from Nifs (and indeed for writing the function to do it).
  * Janquel - for suggesting the name for this patcher
- * DarkladyLexy - for being my first beta tester
+ * DarkladyLexy - for being my first beta tester & making several good suggestions for SettingsGen mode.
  * trawzified - for fixing up the Markdown on this README file.
  * All of the great NPC appearance mod authors that made this patcher necessary - rxkx22 (Bijin series), Pandorable for her eponymous mods, Southpawe (Northbourne series), PoeticAnt44 (Pride of Skyrim), deletepch (Nordic Faces... but please don't delete the PCH; it's beautiful!) and many others!
 Thank you for making it so hard to choose!